 Solar Pool heating: $5.00 per estimated therm displaced

-There are many advantages of home solar energy.
+There are many benefits to home solar energy.
 You can raise your property values, save money, and qualify for tax benefits.
 With the right storage equipment, solar panels can also offer you further energy independence and offer some protection from power outages.

-It depends on your home's location and the kind of panels you plan to use.
-With the winter months in California being very mild, you have significant leeway to install your panels, though they won't achieve peak performance until summer arrives.
+It depends on where you live and what type of panels you're installing.
+With the winter months in California being very mild, you have a lengthy window to install your panels, though they won't hit peak performance until summer arrives.